 Thanks to our love of a good period drama, our obsession with life ‘upstairs’ and ‘downstairs’ remains unabated.
-So if you’re still having withdrawal symptoms from Downton Abbey, you’ll be delighted to hear about three new fascinating ‘upstairs downstairs’ tours at Blenheim Palace.
+So if you’re still having withdrawal symptoms from Downton Abbey, you’ll be delighted to hear about the fascinating ‘upstairs downstairs’ tours at Blenheim Palace.

 One of Britain’s finest stately homes, Blenheim Palace in Oxfordshire simply oozes grandeur.
 And this year you can find out more about life for those who lived ‘downstairs’ and for the privileged aristocrats and guests who lived ‘upstairs’.

 Visitors to Blenheim Palace have the opportunity to explore never-been-seen-before rooms and see the private bedrooms where the Marlborough family have lived and been served for centuries.

-Secret corridors, interlinking doors, spiral staircases and guest rooms that housed notable and notorious guests… the Upstairs Tour gives visitors an exclusive glimpse of ‘upstairs’ life.
+Secret corridors, interlinking doors, spiral staircases and guest rooms that housed notable and notorious guests… Blenheim Palace's Upstairs Tour gives visitors an exclusive glimpse of ‘upstairs’ life.